-

 The Staff Nurse works as part of a multidisciplinary team to promote residents' well-being and quality of life.Key Responsibilities:Clinical Care:Deliver nursing care in accordance with current best practices, standards, policies, and procedures.Assess residents' physical, psychological, and social needs, and develop and implement individualized care plans.Administer medications and treatments as prescribed, ensuring accurate documentation and adherence to protocols.Monitor and record residents' conditions, reporting any changes or concerns to the senior nurse or manager.Provide end-of-life care and support to residents and their families, ensuring dignity and comfort.Resident Interaction:Build positive relationships with residents, understanding their needs, preferences, and values.Promote residents' independence, privacy, and dignity in all aspects of care.Encourage and support residents to participate in social and recreational activities.Communication:Communicate effectively with residents, families, and the multidisciplinary team.Report and document incidents, accidents, or complaints promptly and in accordance with policy.Participate in and contribute to staff meetings, handovers, and training sessions.Team Collaboration:Work collaboratively with other nurses, care staff, and healthcare professionals to provide holistic care.Support, mentor, and supervise care assistants and junior staff.Participate in the induction and training of new staff members.Compliance and Professional Development:Adhere to all regulatory and statutory requirements, including those set by the Care Quality Commission (CQC).Maintain accurate, up-to-date records and documentation.Engage in continuous professional development, attending training and keeping up to date with nursing best practices.Ensure personal compliance with health and safety, infection control, and safeguarding policies.Qualifications and Experience:Essential:Registered Nurse with a valid NMC PIN.Previous experience in a care home or similar setting.Strong clinical skills and knowledge of nursing best practices.Excellent communication and interpersonal skills.Ability to work effectively as part of a team.Desirable:Experience in dementia care, palliative care, or gerontological nursing.Additional qualifications or training relevant to the role.Personal Attributes:Compassionate and empathetic approach to care.Strong organizational and time-management skills.Ability to work under pressure and manage challenging situations.Commitment to providing high-quality, person-centred care. ....Read more...

-Type: Permanent Location: Warrington WA2
+Type: Permanent Location: Beaworthy EX21

 Duration: Permanent

-Salary / Rate: £20.50 an hour
+Salary / Rate: £20.70 - £23.20

 -